locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 ## How Rust helps

+Structs cannot be copied by default.
+If you assign a struct from one variable to another, ownership moves with it.
+The old variable is invalid and the compiler will complain if you access it.

-Rust does allow structs to be copied or clone unless we explicitly implement either the `Copy` and / or `Clone` traits respectively.
+If you want to copy a struct you must explicitly implement either the `Copy` and / or `Clone` trait on it.

 Most primitive types such as ints, chars, bools etc. implement `Copy` so you can just assign one to another